abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

-Generally, head and tail handlers do two things while constructing the result value to return: 1) they call ``recursive_parse`` to evaluate sub-subexpressions of their subexpression and 2) they possibly peek at and/or consume additional tokens from the lexer.
+Generally, head and tail handlers do two things while constructing the result value to return: 1) they call ``recursive_parse`` to evaluate sub-subexpressions of their subexpression, and 2) they possibly peek at and/or consume additional tokens from the lexer.
 This is the definition of the tail handler for the ``+`` operator: